This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 If a hearing is requested, such hearing will be convened at Thomas Edison State University, Trenton, N.J., within 21 business days after the request is received by the University.
 Students unable to travel to Trenton may attend the hearing telephonically via conference call.
 In these circumstances, every effort will be made to adhere as closely as possible to the procedures further outlined in this section.

-The Academic Integrity Committee will review all reports and evidence regarding the misconduct charge.
-A written decision will be issued by the chairperson, Academic Integrity Committee, within 10 business days of the hearing and will be sent to the student concerned via certified and regular mail.
-In its decision, the Academic Integrity Committee will determine the appropriate sanction.
+The Academic Integrity Committee will review all reports and evidence regarding the misconduct charge and determine the appropriate outcome and decision.
+A written decision will be issued by the chairperson of the Academic Integrity Committee, within 10 business days of the hearing and will be sent to the student concerned via certified and regular mail.

 The student shall have the opportunity to appeal any decision involving disciplinary action.
 An appeal must be submitted in writing to the provost and vice president within 10 business days after receipt of the hearing decision of the Academic Integrity Committee.
 The appeal must specify the grounds on which it is made.
 Allowable grounds for appeals are limited to the following: